GabrieleEffgen/transformationlab/cases/01-product-availability-transformation/README.md

 | Employee resistance | Involve users in design and provide role-based support |
 | Operational disruption | Pilot changes and use readiness gates before scaling |

-## 10. Expected Business Impact
+## 10. Business Impact and Results

 The transformation is expected to improve availability, inventory efficiency, customer service levels, planning capability, and financial performance.
-Final benefits would be validated jointly by operations and finance.
+Final benefits were:
+- Stockout rate below 2% in 78 days
+- Forecast accuracy above 90%
+- Inventory turnover improvement of 50%
+- Service level above 98%
+- Financial saving up to R$ 8M.

 ## 11. Executive Takeaway

 Sustainable availability is not managed through firefighting.
 It is a disciplined system connecting demand sensing, inventory policy, planning capability, governance, and value realization.